Truth in Our Classrooms Bridges Divides: A Messaging Guide

 Who is really behind the attacks on CRT?

-- Foundations and institutes like Koch, Heritage, and Fordham are associated with individuals pushing against CRT from various perspectives
+- Foundations and institutes like Thomas W. Smith Foundation, Manhattan Institute, Koch, ALEC, Heritage Foundation, and Fordham Institute are associated with individuals pushing against CRT from various perspectives.
+(Popular Information)

 - Parents Defending Education is sourcing stories that target teachers and districts for a map in order to push against CRT or anti-racism in schools